FRANK CORNELIUS HARMON, FAIA (1941-)

 2002 - The McCowan Beach House, Bald Head Island NC.
 Project architect, Charles Holden.
 Unbuilt.

 2004 - The Lynda Strickland and Marty Ferris Residence, aka the Strickland-Ferris House, 4221 Laurel Ridge Drive, Raleigh NC.
 Project architect, Charles Holden.
 The land was bought from the James Franklin Taylor family in 2003.
 The house has glass that is 27 feet tall at its highest point.
-Sold in 2019 to John C. Griffin, III.
+Sold in 2019 to John C. Griffin III.
 Interior photography by Jeffrey Jacobs, exterior by Timothy Hursley.
+Sold in 2023 to Allison Norah McCoy.

 2004 - The Ruth Guthrie House, 146 Lochwood West Drive, Cary NC.
 Photo by Carol Beaver.